npat-efault/serial/README.md

 submit a patch to make it work (the required changes will most likely be trivial).

-Alternatively, if you wish, you can build package *termios* as a *pure-Go* package that issues system-calls directly.
+Alternatively, you can build package *termios* as a *pure-Go* package that issues system-calls directly.
 To do this define the `nocgo` build-tag when building/installing the package, like this:

 ```shell
 cd $GOPATH/github.com/npat-efault/serial/termios